Danil-Kutnyy/gpt_char_encoder/README.md

+The code here was not prepared for review or general use.
+However, if you need assistance understanding it, I have prepared a brief guide.
+Please feel free to contact me—I will be happy to help:

+Email: Danil.kutny@gmail.com

+Telegram: @DanilKutny

 ### Required Files
 Some additional files are required for this project.
 These files are too large to be uploaded to GitHub, so they are available on Google Drive:
 **[Google Drive link](https://drive.google.com/drive/folders/1d6TmwmeeowA2HxZg83J0FIWYhyJZQPpB?usp=share_link)**